psf/bylaws/bylaws.md

 working in their Working Group(s) in order to maintain such member's status as a Managing Member.

-Managing Members must certify each year to the corporation, through a method approved by the Board of Directors, that such member continues to meet the requirements set forth in this Section 4.7 in order to remain a Managing Member for the following year.
+Managing Members must certify through a method approved by the Board of Directors, that such member continues to meet the requirements set forth in this Section 4.7 in order to remain a Managing Member for the following year.

 Managing Members have voting rights in the corporation and are counted for the purposes of quorum at meetings of the members.